-Failure to pay any tax that is due by August 1, 2025 will cause the tax to become delinquent and subject to interest at the rate of 1.5% per month, back to the original due date of July 1, 2025.
-The Town of Manchester mailed the tax bills for the October 1, 2024 Grand List on June 20, 2025.
+Failure to pay any tax that is due by February 2, 2026 will cause the tax to become delinquent and subject to interest at the rate of 1.5% per month, back to the original due date of January 1, 2026.

 Three-part series, which follows the history of the original settlers on the land where Manchester is today.
 The March 17 lecture focuses on pre-European contact, the initial contact with the Europeans, and the Pequot War.
 The second, on April 14, focuses on the 40 years between the Pequot War and King Philip’s War, when the Narragansetts and Mohegans battled over control of the former Pequot land.
 The third, on May 19, is about King Philip’s War and its devastating consequences for the tribes of Southern New England, including our local tribe, the Podunks.
 Come to one, two, or three of the illustrated talks.
 Manchester attorney Steve Penny has conducted research on this topic, and has spoken throughout the area.
 Free for Historical Society members; $5 for non-members.
 Parking available along Pleasant Street and in the small lot north of the building.
 Do you have Native American artifacts to share?
 We can display them in glass cases during this series.
 You can bring them to the History Center during regular hours: Wednesday, Thursday, and Friday 10:00 to 2:00 and Saturdays noon to 4:00.
 Or phone 860-647-9983.